uviclibraries/blender/informal-credentials.md

 ### UPDATE: Earn an Informal Credential or Badge for WORKSHOP

 If you’d like to earn a DSC badge for this workshop, please email the following to: [dscommons@uvic.ca](mailto:dscommons@uvic.ca){:target="_blank"}
-1. A screenshot of your finished model plus any other additional models you may have made after experimenting with the tools.
+1. A screenshot of your activity 1 and activity 2 completed
 2. An exported .stl or .obj file of your model

 ### Learn how you can share your DSC Badge